 The VALUE-STACK is a stack of values of all possible types that allows an intermediate storage of final or intermediate results of operations, functions and statements.
 For example, the result of the evaluation of an expression or the result of the mtc operation will be pushed onto the VALUE-STACK.
-In addition to the values of all data types known in a module we define the special value MARK to be part of the stack alphabet.
+In addition to the values of all data types known in a module, the special value MARK has been defined.
+MARK is element of the stack alphabet.
 When leaving a scope unit, the MARK is used to clean VALUE-STACK.